Karen Michel appears in the following:

 Sunday, January 05, 2014

-In 1968, the Museum of Modern Art bought his painting LOVE and made him a star.
-It became a sculpture, a stamp, greeting cards — and it obscured the rest of his career.
-Now the first ...
+In 1968, Manhattan's Museum of Modern Art bought a painting called LOVE — and made artist Robert Indiana famous.
+It became a sculpture, a stamp, greeting cards.

 Saturday, August 31, 2013